Active share is not a shortcut to find a good active fund

 Active share is not a shortcut to find a good active fund3 min read .
-Updated: 03 Oct 2021, 11:53 PM IST
+03 Oct 2021

 Studies have shown that funds that have active share outperform those that don’t